 This means I’ve already answered the first question: do they complement each other?
 The answer to that question is a clear yes!
 But how…

-Liberating Structures are a collection of 30+ interaction patterns that unflatten, enrich and deepen interactions in groups.
+Liberating Structures are a collection of 30+ interaction patterns that unflatten, enrich, and deepen interactions in groups.
 With strong roots in complexity science, and collected by Keith McCandless and Henri Lipmanowicz, all Liberating Structures implement five design elements and ten principles.
 This means that Liberating Structures are not a rigid, static set of formats.
-New structures are being developed all the time and existing structures are modified, adjusted or removed.
+New structures are being developed all the time and existing structures are modified, adjusted, or removed.
 With Liberating Structures, it’s possible to start shifting entire organizations by tweaking the way groups and individuals interact.

 “Liberating Structures are a collection of 30+ interaction patterns that unflatten, enrich and deepen interactions in groups.”

 Learning 3.0 is a concept that enables you to create an environment in which everyone can feel safe to collaborate and to share experiences in order to harness the power of collective knowledge.
 Alexandre describes this concept in his book “How Creative Workers Learn”.
 In learning 1.0 the expert defines the questions and answers.
 In learning 2.0 the learner defines questions, the expert provides the answer.
-In learning 3.0 the learner defines questions and answer.
+In learning 3.0 the learner defines questions and answers.
 The motto here is “sharing is the new teaching”.
 It’s up to the facilitator to create an environment where participants are invited to share experiences and to create a learning space.